 A patent on the device was filed with Engineer Z as an inventor, but Engineer Z is surprised that the Division X claims sole ownership of the patent.
 He remembers signing a typical invention agreement when he went to work for the company, but thought that new ideas would be handled differently from inventions that arose from regular work assignments.
 After a short time Division X decides the business and technology involved was very significant (perhaps worth hundreds of millions of dollars in business) but not a core technology at Division X, so they propose moving production of the new product to another division in another city.
 Engineer Z is not offered any role in the other division.

-Posted 19 years and 9 months ago
+Posted 20 years ago

 This is a difficult situation, made even more so because it didn't need to be.
 Most companies rightfully believe that those things developed by an employee that are closely associated with his or her activities at the company belong to the company and are there to be developed for the benefit of the company, the employees, and the stock holders.
 That being said, there was an obligation and a responsibility on the behalf of the company (exhibited by the management and the leadership) to prevent this from happening through communications.

 The first communications was probably done when the employee signed on ... and that was to grant ownership to inventions to the company.
 But that good leadership [aka communications] should have continued.
 The engineers' leadership seems to be lacking in that they did not fully understand and were not sensitive to the inventor's sense and pride of ownership.
 Something more should have been done to communicate to him, to honor him, and to include him, if possible, in the development.
 Quite often, the inclusion part is just not possible, but the other two are.